Hypfer/Valetudo/docs/_pages/installation/dreame.md

 ![Dreame Debug Connector](./img/dreame_debug_connector.jpg)

-Now you have to open a serial connection from your laptop to the device, this can be done with putty, miniterm, minicom or through a tool like screen with the following command: `screen /dev/ttyUSB0 115200,ixoff`.
+Now you have to open a serial connection from your laptop to the device.
+For that, you can use screen: `screen /dev/ttyUSB0 115200,ixoff`.
-The baud rate is 115200 and flow control (XIN, XOUT) needs to be off.
 Your user also needs to have permission to access `/dev/ttyUSB0` which usually either means being root or part of the `dialout` group.
-If your tool supports it, activate logging of the session to a file, for screen use `screen -L /dev/ttyUSB0 115200,ixoff`, for putty go to Session -> Logging and activate "All session output".
-When you execute the commands to back up the calibration and identity data (see below) the output will be saved to the log file.
-Make sure to check the log file and store it in a secure place.

 Once your connection is ready, turn on the vacuum by pressing and holding the middle button (POWER) for at least 3 seconds.